 This build is mostly used for endgame content like difficult dungeons, fractals, and even raids.
-We decided to break it down in order to highlight how a single elite specialization can provide a possibility of entirely different playstyle to an existing profession.
+We decided to break it down in order to highlight how a single elite specialization can provide a possibility of an entirely different playstyle to an existing profession.
 This setup is so meta-defining that other Ranger builds are a really rare sight in the endgame content since there's simply no other way to bring that level of value to your group with this class.

 Druids currently are one of the best healers in the whole game.
 They take advantage of the spells provided to them with the Celestial Avatar and extra utility from Nature Magic specialization.
 Traits from both of these trees enhance your healing, boons, Spirits, and Glyphs which makes this setup a supportive powerhouse.
 The second core spec is not set in stone, but Skirmishing is a viable option, due to the Spotter trait and the critical chance bonus it provides to your allies.

 You should have a warhorn in the off-hand in one of your weapon sets.
 You can match it with basically any weapon.
 Your second set should be staff.
 Of course, the weapon skills are not that important, since you want to remain in the Celestial Form for as long as possible.
 If you play it our perfectly, this is one of the most effective supports in the game.
 It's possible to keep many permanent boons on your teammates and greatly amplify their damage output.
 Druid can easily work as the main healer in every dungeon, fractal and probably every raid boss.
 Some of the bosses might be more difficult though.
 Make sure to practice in some of the easier areas first, you're going to need some experience to really master the supportive playstyle of the Druid.